Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked team in the NBA.
+- Looking at assists, the Celtics are second in the league, allowing 23.1 per game.

 Bam Adebayo vs. the Celtics